TangShaozhe/java-GUI-game-projects/README.md

 here are codes for three games.

-from Creature -> Connect Four -> Maze (the difficulity keep increasing)
+from Creature -> Connect Four -> Maze (the difficulity keeps increasing)

 all projects can be directly downloaded and run in Netbeans